icsoft-zju/Task_Context/README.md

 Researchers could adjust the two views to a comfortable position and size.

 2. **Parameters**
-**time sliding**: The *time sliding* parameter is used to filter the most recently accessed code elements in the *Task Context* view and generate recommended code elements in the *Suggestions* view based on these filtered code elements.
+**time sliding**: The *time sliding* parameter is used to filter the most recently accessed code elements in *Task Context* view and generate recommended code elements in the *Suggestions* view based on these filtered code elements.
 **prediction step**: The *prediction step* parameter is used to specify the range of recommended code elements, the more the number of steps, the larger the recommended range.

 <div align=center>